Updated December 2020

 Time Doctor is easy to set up and it comes with a lot of handy integrations - Google Apps, Asana, Trello, Basecamp, GitHub, Slack, and many more.
 Time Doctor was a lifesaver for Pics.io once our team went remote.
 It's our go-to tool for ensuring workplace transparency.

 We are a software development company, so it goes without saying that Github is a must-have for our team.
 A shared cloud-based repository in Git is indeed the backbone of the entire development process in Pics.io.
-Github is powerful version control and collaboration platform that keeps our whole development team on the same page.
+Github is a powerful version control and collaboration platform that keeps our whole development team on the same page.
 Simply put, we love it.

 The second tool that greatly facilitates our remote working is our own app that we develop.
 Pics.io is a cloud-based digital asset management solution.
 In other words, it’s a service that helps your team easily locate & reuse all digital assets you have: visuals, marketing banners, landing page designs, various icons, videos… you name it.